Safety Harbor Montessori Academy Re-Entry Plan| Phase II

 We will also ask a series of COVID-19 screening questions.
 Those questions are as follows:

 Does your child have a fever, respiratory infection, cough, or shortness of breath?

 In the last 14 days, has your child had any contact with someone who has a suspected or confirmed case of COVID-19?

 In the last 14 days, did your child or anyone in your household travel to countries or states with wide sustained community transmission of COVID-19?

 In the 14 last days, have you been asked to self-isolate or instructed to quarantine by a medical professional or local health department official?

-Parents need to be able to answer no to each of these questions in order for the student to join the class.
+Parents need to be able to answer no to each of these questions in order for the student to join the class or camp.

 All SHMA Employees must answer these screening questions and get a temperature check before entering the building.

 Personal Protective Equipment